Saikatsaha95/teambuilder-app/README.md

-# Getting Started with Create React App
+# TeamBuilder

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [TeamBuilder Website](https://nervous-visvesvaraya-3e5fb5.netlify.app/).

+## Functionalitis of this website

+- Find the best developers around the world.
+- Add them to your team.
+- Real time update of their total salary.

 ## Available Scripts